 Under FERPA, a school may not generally disclose personally identifiable information from an eligible student's education records to a third party unless the eligible student has provided written consent.
 However, there are a number of exceptions to FERPA's prohibition against non-consensual disclosure of personally identifiable information from education records.
 Under these exceptions, schools are permitted to disclose personally identifiable information from education records without consent, though they are not required to do so.
-Exceptions to the prior written consent requirement in FERPA allows the following to obtain access to student information: "school officials," including teachers, within a school to obtain access to personally identifiable information contained in education records provided the school has determined that they have "legitimate educational interest" in the information; another school in which the student seeks or intends to enroll; members of a financial assistance entity for which the student has applied or which the student has received, if the information is necessary for such purposes as to: determine the eligibility for the assistance; determine the amount of the assistance; determine the conditions for the assistance; and/or enforce the terms and conditions of the assistance; parents of a "dependent student" as that term is defined in Section 152 of the Internal Revenue Code; appropriate parties, including parents of an eligible student, in connection with a health or safety emergency; and directory information as permitted at 34 CFR § 99.31.
+Exceptions to the prior written consent requirement in FERPA allows the following to obtain access to student information: "school officials," including teachers, within a school to obtain access to personally identifiable information; another school in which the student seeks or intends to enroll; members of a financial assistance entity for which the student has applied or which the student has received, if the information is necessary for such purposes as to: determine the eligibility for the assistance; determine the amount of the assistance; determine the conditions for the assistance; and/or enforce the terms and conditions of the assistance; parents of a "dependent student" as that term is defined in Section 152 of the Internal Revenue Code; appropriate parties, including parents of an eligible student, in connection with a health or safety emergency; and directory information as permitted at 34 CFR § 99.31.

-Schools may, and Bryan College will, disclose, without consent, "directory" information such as a student's name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
-Directory Information is information on a student that the College may release to third parties without the consent of the student.
-Bryan College has defined directory information as the student's name, address(es), telephone number(s), e-mail address, birth date and place, program undertaking, dates of attendance, honors and awards, and credential awarded.
-If a student does not want some or all of his or her directory information to be released to third parties without the students consent, the student must present such a request in writing to the Executive Director within 10 days after the date of the student's initial enrollment or by a later date as specified by the College.
+Schools may, and Bryan University will, disclose, without consent, "directory" information such as a student's name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
+Directory Information is information on a student that the University may release to third parties without the consent of the student.
+Bryan University has defined directory information as the student's name, address(es), telephone number(s), e-mail address, birth date and place, program undertaking, dates of attendance, honors and awards, and credential awarded.
+If a student does not want some or all of his or her directory information to be released to third parties without the students consent, the student must present such a request in writing to the Executive Director within 10 days after the date of the student's initial enrollment or by a later date as specified by the University.